MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 * If the communication between client and server is secure, make sure that you are using a valid SSL certificate.

 * Verify network connectivity between the web server and the database server to which the data is sent for insertion.
-You may check database connectivity from the web server to the database server by using ODBC Data Source Administrator.
-Detailed SQL connection troubleshooting information is available in [How to Troubleshoot Connecting to the SQL Server Database Engine](http://social.technet.microsoft.com/wiki/contents/articles/2102.how-to-troubleshoot-connecting-to-the-sql-server-database-engine.aspx).
+You can check database connectivity from the web server to the database server by using ODBC Data Source Administrator.
+Detailed SQL Server connection troubleshooting information is available in [How to Troubleshoot Connecting to the SQL Server Database Engine](http://social.technet.microsoft.com/wiki/contents/articles/2102.how-to-troubleshoot-connecting-to-the-sql-server-database-engine.aspx).

 #### Troubleshooting the connectivity issue